-A minimum 25 working hours over 5days per week is ideal, we might work longer some days and less on others....
+A minimum 25 hours over 5days per week is ideal, we might do longer some days and less on others....

 At home there is a garden which I also need help keeping tidy by weeding and cutting the grass.

-If you want to stay for an extended time...I am open to this following a provisional trial of 2 weeks - if we get on together and the work goes well then I am definitely open for you to stay for longer.
+If you want to stay for an extended time...I am open to this following a provisional trial of 2 weeks - if we get on together and the tasks go well then I am definitely open for you to stay for longer.

-Simple, clean, shared accommodation with me, my cat and my boyfriend stays sometimes too... in our static caravan which is 6 miles from the retreat project.
+After the initial 2 week isolation, simple, clean, shared accommodation with me, my cat and my boyfriend stays sometimes too... in our static caravan.

-Unless you opt for the tent, you will have your own room, which has a comfortable bed with an electric blanket, small wardrobe and chest of drawers.
+You will have your own room, which has a comfortable bed with an electric blanket, small wardrobe and chest of drawers.
 There are lots of books in there on plants, herbs, anatomy, psychology, reflexology....
-There is a woodburner in the sitting room ...we share the shower, flushing toilet and a washing machine for laundry.
+There is a woodburner in the sitting room ...shared shower, flushing toilet and a washing machine for laundry.

 You need to provide your own internet connection as I do NOT have wifi.